-From a haunted widow’s wildly expanding mansion to atomic test sites in the Nevada desert, the settings of The World Is on Fire are often places of destruction and loss.
-And yet this collection transforms these eerie, apocalyptic...
+From a haunted widow’s wildly expanding mansion to atomic test sites in the Nevada desert, the settings of these essays are often places of destruction and loss.
+And yet this collection transforms these eerie, apocalyptic destinations into sites...

 These essays take jellyfish, fainting goats, and imperturbable caterpillars as just a few of their many inspirations.
 Surveying both the tiniest earth dwellers and the most far-flung celestial bodies, this is a book of wonder, one readers cannot...

 The author was in the Bahamas, pursuing bonefish—one of the world’s most elusive creatures—when he had a life-changing encounter with David Pinder, a legendary bonefishing guide.
 Here he tells Pinder’s story, as well as that of an ecology, of an...

 Growing up on his family’s land in South Carolina, the author fell in love with the subtle beauties of the natural world around him—and grew up to be one of the lone black men in a predominantly white field.
 This memoir is a riveting exploration...

 As a botanist, the author has been trained to examine nature with the tools of science; as a member of the Citizen Potawatomi Nation, she embraces the notion that plants and animals are our teachers.
 Here she brings these two lenses together,...